ONSdigital/sdc-test-data/README.md

 ## Party Service
 Run `party/install_test_data.sql` to load a reporting unit (*B*) party, respondent (*BI*) party and the enrolment association between them into the Party service.

+To run on your local machine to push data onto a local instance of Postgresql you can do:

+	/> psql -h 127.0.0.1 -d postgres -U postgres -p 5432 -f  install_test_data.sql

+Where the database name is postgres, user postgres on port 5432.

 ### Reporting unit party
 * id: `3b136c4b-7a14-4904-9e01-13364dd7b972`